-Your investment accounts enjoy little to no regulatory protections from fraud losses, which leaves your life savings exposed and vulnerable.
-By far, the biggest financial risk to consumers is theft from their online investment and retirement accounts.
-But our review of the websites of nine major investment firms found two that lacked specifics about any policies that might protect your assets from theft.
-Meanwhile, companies that explicitly offer such coverage often lay down dozens of requirements for you to qualify for reimbursement if there’s a problem.
-Click here to learn more about this risk and what steps you should take to best protect yourself.
+A few years ago, Checkbook reviewed the websites of nine major investment firms, and found two that lacked specifics about any policies that might protect your assets from theft.
+Meanwhile, companies that explicitly offer such coverage often have dozens of requirements to qualify for reimbursement if there’s a problem.

-Nevertheless, it can be a huge hassle if a crook gets into your checking account, which is the core of your financial house.
-You might not get your money back for a few days to a couple of weeks while the bank investigates and sorts things out, and that can disrupt bill paying and result in a cascade of late-payment and returned-check penalties.
-So guard your account and PIN numbers.
-Set up account alerts which notify you of transactions that may be fraudulent.
-Review your account activity by monitoring the monthly statements or—better yet—regularly checking transactions.
-And sidestep hackers by paying for online purchases with a credit card rather than your debit card.
+Nevertheless, it can be a hassle if a crook gets into your checking account.
+You might not get your money back for a few days to a couple of weeks while the institution investigates.
+That can disrupt bill paying, and result in a cascade of late-payment and returned-check penalties.
+So, guard your account and PIN numbers.
+Set up account alerts that notify you of transactions in real time, making it easier to spot a problem.
+Review activity on your monthly statements or—better yet—monitor transactions online or by phone at least every few weeks.

 Freeze your credit report.